Instant Database: 'Input Form' Masks

-This 'need' explanation is only partly satisfactory because Pathagoras is unique among all programs in that a data collection form can be easily created simply by pressing Alt-D and the clicking the Scan button.
-So you don't 'need' a mask to tell Pathagoras what personal information is to replace the document variables.
+This explanation is only partly satisfactory because Pathagoras is unique among all programs in that a data collection form can be easily created simply by pressing Alt-D and then clicking the Scan button.
+So you don't 'need' a Mask to tell Pathagoras what personal information is to replace the document variables.
 But you should consider introducing them into your maturing system nevertheless.
 Read on.

 •Masks allow you better data input control.

-With a 'standard' scan, Pathagoras displays the variables in the order they appear in the document.
+With a 'standard' scan, Pathagoras displays the variables in the order in which they appear in the document, top to bottom.
 Often, that order is not the most logical order for inputting personal data into a worksheet.

-With a mask, you can organize the entries in a definite order, perhaps one that mimics your client or customer intake sheets, standard purchase orders, etc. That way you can insure that data entry will occur in an organized, logical fashion for users who aren't familiar with Pathagoras.
+With a Mask, you can organize the variables in a logical order, perhaps one that mimics your client or customer intake sheets, standard purchase orders, etc. That way you can insure that data entry will occur in an organized, logical fashion for users who aren't familiar with Pathagoras.

 •Masks allow you to provide completion tips, examples and pre-assigned values for the operator.